 Improve your Techniques

 Follow and remember basic running techniques.
 Keep yourself checked as you go along as it is so easy to revert back to old posture while running, which can cause injury.
-Proper running form is not something that can be achieved right away.
-When good body position is maintained whilst running, running can be relaxing as we tend to use less energy.
+A proper running form is not something that can be achieved right away.
+When a good body position is maintained whilst running, running can be relaxing as we tend to use less energy.

 Tip: Give your body a chance to adjust to the techniques.

 As a beginner, running around the same track and surface provides you with the consistencies you need to obtain confidence and strength.
 You are looking to build a foundation to start off with.
 As you get better, push yourself by adding new challenges, e.g incline, various tracks and new surfaces.